Burnham Park Yacht Club Bylaws

 SECTION 13.11 FINANCE COMMITTEE

-As a Committee of the Burnham Park Yacht Club, the purpose of the Auxiliary shall be to organize its own events and maintain its own accounts and provide social opportunities for its members.
+As a Committee of the Burnham Park Yacht Club, the purpose of Auxiliary shall be to organize its own events and maintain its own accounts and provide social opportunities for its members.
 It shall have the sole discretion to donate to charities of choice and propose capital improvements and or projects for the Club’s beautification.
-The Auxiliary shall propose to the Club’s Board of Directors, for approval, any projects that the Auxiliary would like to execute and pay for form the Auxiliary funds.
-The Auxiliary shall at all times have its own elected Board of Directors shall include a President, Vice President, Secretary and Treasurer.
+The Auxiliary shall propose to the Club’s Board of Directors, for approval, any projects that the Auxiliary would like to execute and pay for from the Auxiliary funds.
+The Auxiliary shall have its own elected officers that shall include a President, Vice President, Secretary and Treasurer.
+The Auxiliary will have the same status as any chairman of the Board of Directors regardless of relationships to any of the current board of directors or flag officers.

 SECTION 13.16 LIMITATIONS ON COMMITTEES